C-47 Placid Lassie

 Pictured is 1st Lt.
 Richard Lumm, the pilot of Placid Lassie during World War II.
 He survived the war.

-After WWII, Placid Lassie was flown to the Reconstruction Finance Company in Walnut Ridge, AR.
+After WWII, Placid Lassie was flown to the Reconstruction Finance Company in Walnut Ridge, AR on November 19, 1945.
 The RFC was a U.S. Government company with the mission to dispose of about 150,000 WWII aircraft via storage, sale or scrapping.

-West Coast Airlines began operations in 1946 for the purpose of carrying passengers and mail based out of the Pacific northwest.
-WCA bought C-47s, presumably from RFC, converted them to DC-3 specification, and were based out of Boeing Field near Seattle, WA.
+West Coast Airlines began operations in November 1946 for the purpose of carrying passengers and mail based out of the Pacific northwest.
+WCA bought C-47s, converted them to DC-3 specification, and were based out of Boeing Field near Seattle, WA.
+WCA flew routes from Seattle to San Francico and to Boise, ID.
+Placid Lassie was the sixth aircraft in the WCA fleet numbered #106.
+WCA became Air West and phased out their DC-3 fleet in 1968.

-Aero-Dyne offered aircraft charters and aircraft maintenance, and may have used their DC-3 aircraft for type rating training.
+Aero-Dyne was founded in 1965, offered aircraft charters and aircraft maintenance, and may have used their DC-3 aircraft for type rating training.
+Aero-Dyne purchased Placid Lassie from Air West along with most of the former Air West DC-3 fleet.
 Areo-Dyne operated out of Renton Field in Renton, VA, until 1985.

-Saber Cargo Airlines was based out of Charlotte, SC.
+Saber Aviation/ Saber Cargo Airlines was based out of Charlotte, SC.
 At least six DC-3s are known to have been with Saber over the years.
-Saber went bankrupt 2003.
+Saber had financial difficulties and went bankrupt 2003.
+Placid Lassie was repossessed by the bank holding her mortgage on April 30, 1992 based on breaches of the loan agreement dating back to June 1989.

 Dodson International Air

 Dodson International Air was based at Covington Municipal Airport, Georgia.
-In the late 1990s they were operating four DC-3s, including Placid Lassie.
-Soon after being purchased, Lassie had major engine issues and was parked due to lack of funds for repairs.
-She sat in tall weeds at the edge of the ramp for a decade, until James Lyle and Clive Edwards searched for a DC-3 to bring back to life.
+In the late 1990s Dodson was operating four DC-3s, including Placid Lassie.
+Lassie was still owned by Express Air, so she must have been leased to Dodson.
+Circa 2000 Placid Lassie had major engine issues and was parked due to lack of funds for repairs.
+The FBO at Convington field, Dixie Jet Services, Inc eventually sued Mr. Watkins and Mr. Mount.
+The court awarded ownership of Placid Lassie to Dixie Jet on March 10, 2008.
+In the mean time Placid Lassie had sat in tall weeds at the edge of the ramp for a decade.

-In 2010, the 75th anniversary of the first flight of the DC-3, Clive Edwards, a DC-3 restoration expert, and James Lyle were determined to find a “dead” DC-3, and return it to flight status.
+In 2010 was the the 75th anniversary of the first flight of the DC-3.
+Clive Edwards, a DC-3 restoration expert, and James Lyle were determined to find a “dead” DC-3, and return it to flight status.
 Their goal was to complete the restoration and fly it to Oshkosh AirVenture for the 75th anniversary celebration.
-After considering many candidates across the nation and the Caribbean, they decided to acquire a DC-3 in Covington, GA that had been sitting for 10 years.
+After considering many candidates across the nation and the Caribbean, they decided to acquire Placid Lassie.
+On May 13, 2010 Wells Fargo Bank became the owner of Placid Lassie acting as the agent for Mr. Lyle.
 A Union Jack flag was painted on the fuselage and she was named Union Jack Dak.

 Seven weeks before AirVenture 2010 in Oshkosh, the restoration crew arrived in Covington and began their herculean task.
 The DC-3 was pulled out the weeds, wings removed, engines overhauled.
 Since the log books were missing all Service Bulletins and Airworthiness Directives had to be applied.
 They worked 17 hour days, 7 days a week.
 Their motto was "No sleep 'til Oshkosh."